By Stan V. Griep

 - Novalis Rose (lavender)

-And this is to name only a few in this wonderful line of shrub rose bushes.
+This is to name only a few in this wonderful line of shrub rose bushes.
 Some say this line is the Kordes roses answer to the David Austin English shrub roses and a fine line of competition they are too!

 Other Kinds of Kordes Roses